rudymatela/udge/README.md

 If there is only one test set, you are allowed to let `in` and `out` reside plainly without a subdir.

+At the root of the problem directory, you should place an `index.md` with the index of problems and an optional `list` of problems, usually matching the order of the index.
+If the list is not present,
+problems will appear lexicographically.

 #### Submissions Directory --- `/var/lib/udge/submissions`